Geography Job Search Tips-Highlighting your career

 Tip: Upskill your degree with a top online GIS certification program.
 Then describe how your studied discipline makes its decisions with GIS products.

 Before you can become a professional in GIS and geography, you need not only an academic degree in a related field but also enough technical expertise to learn it.
 Despite the diversity of technical options for GIS, you can still learn online, which is a very convenient way to learn.
-Bootcamp GIS is a great option, as it has the most advanced online learning platform to offer GIS courses based on real industry workflows that are taught by GIS practitioners.
+Bootcamp GIS is a great option, as it has the most advanced online learning platform to offer online GIS certificates based on real industry workflows that are taught by GIS practitioners.
 Today’s student wants learning flexibility.
 You can earn a GIS certification in half the time and half the price.

 Tip: Make sure you learn industry GIS workflows through online classes or internships make you highly marketable in the high growth GIS industry.